TheMatjaz/matjaz.it/content/page/legal.md

 The _matjaz.it logo_, as seen in the
 [PNG format](/images/logos/matjaz_it_logo.png) or as inline-SVG in the website header, **is copyrighted property** of the Website Owner.
 All rights reserved.
-The logo may not be used, except by prior explicit authorisation.
+The logo may not be used, except by prior explicit authorization.

 ### Source code snippets